hellosign/hellosign-openapi/sdks/node/docs/api/UnclaimedDraftApi.md

 // or, configure Bearer (JWT) authorization: oauth2
 // unclaimedDraftApi.accessToken = "YOUR_ACCESS_TOKEN";

-const data: HelloSign.UnclaimedDraftEditAndResendRequest = {
+const data: DropboxSign.UnclaimedDraftEditAndResendRequest = {
   clientId: "ec64a202072370a737edf4a0eb7f4437",
   testMode: true,
 };